 Love: Jesus said, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another” (John 13:34-35 ESV).
 Paul wrote, “Bear one another’s burdens, and so fulfill the law of Christ” (Galatians 6:2 ESV) and “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you” (Ephesians 4:32 ESV).

 Growth in Grace: Together we seek spiritual formation through prayer, loving fellowship, Bible study, faithful service, and a beautiful worship experience.

 The Church: The Church is anywhere that the word of God is faithfully preached and the sacraments duly administered.
+Jesus said that where two or three are gathered in his name he is there among them (Matthew 18:20).
 The mission of the Church is to make disciples (Matthew 28:16-20).